- How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

 - Will a student’s admission to Texas A&M University be denied because he or she has a disability?

-- Does Disability Services provide tutorial services?
+- Does Disability Resources provide tutorial services?

 The responsibilities towards students with disabilities in Higher Education institutions are very different from those of high schools.
-High schools are required under IDEA (Individuals with Disabiliites Education Act) to identify the educational needs of students with a disability and provide a free and appropriate education.
+High schools are required under IDEA (Individuals with Disabilities Education Act) to identify the educational needs of students with a disability and provide a free and appropriate education.

 This responsibility is not required of Higher Education institutions.
 Higher Education institutions are required to provide appropriate academic accommodations to ensure that a student with a disability is not discriminated against.
 The student is responsible for disclosing his or her disability to the institution and making specific accommodation requests.